spacedrone404/on-screen-food-menu/_readme.txt

 * wide range of technologies used
 * pure SCSS, no images were used
 * purely made in VS Code
-* made in Windows 7 x64/FedFox 135
+* made in Windows 7 x64 ESU/FedFox 135

 ► TECHNOLOGY STACK
 ###################
-Developed on Windows 7 x64 ESU.

 FRONTEND SIDE

 PUG markup/SCSS